Financial Toolset

 The Impact of Down Payment Size on Loan Terms

-1. Lower Interest Rates: Lenders perceive a larger down payment as a sign of financial responsibility and lower risk.
-This often results in more favorable interest rates.
-For instance, increasing your down payment from 5% to 20% can reduce your interest rate by up to 1% or more, depending on the lender and market conditions.
+Lenders often reward a larger down payment with a better interest rate.
+Why?
+Because you're borrowing less and have more equity from day one, which reduces their risk.
+Bumping your down payment from 5% to 20% on a mortgage could easily reduce your interest rate by up to 1% or more, depending on the market.

 Strategies for Maximizing Your Down Payment